 Federated Boards will manage programmes within the agreed tolerance levels, and report regularly to the Accountability Board regarding delivery and risks.
 Changes required to projects outside the tolerance levels, or any significant modifications to project scope, outputs or outcomes arising during development or even construction, must be clearly reported for decision prior to implementation.

-For SSF projects, the Partner Authority is required to provide the Strategic Board with project updates twice a year.
+For SSF projects, the Partner Authority is required to provide the Strategic Board with project updates at least twice a year.
 The reporting, monitoring and evaluation requirements for SSF projects will be proportionate to SSF award and the overall scale of the project.
 It is expected that the respective working group for the SSF project will have an active role in overseeing the delivery of the project and considering any project changes, prior to submission to the Secretariat for approval (BB.3.1 below).

 For COVID-19 Recovery Funds, the Project Manager is required to provide the Strategic Board with project updates twice a year.
 The reporting, monitoring and evaluation requirements for COVID-19 Recovery Fund projects will be proportionate to the award and overall scale of the project.